NinoKeuzenkamp/SciProg_HF/README.md

 # SciProg_HF
-Hartree Fock program for assignment Scientific Computing and Programming
+Hartree Fock program for an assignment for the Scientific Computing and Programming course

+Documentation is in the doc/ folder.